String Concatenation in Java — Level 2

 • Pre‑size the builder when possible: new StringBuilder(estimatedSize).

-• Prefer String.join or streams for joining many values with delimiters.
+• Prefer String.join for joining with delimiters.

 Tips and pitfalls

-• If concatenating non‑String primitives, append(int), append(double), etc. avoid boxing.
+• append(int), append(double) avoid boxing.

-• Benchmark with JMH for hot paths; microbenchmarks without warm‑up can mislead.
+• Benchmark with JMH for hot paths.